ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 In order to accomplish this, the light bulb has to toggle its states continously.
 That is, if the present state is `ON`, it must switch `OFF`.
 If the present state is `OFF`, it must switch `ON`.
 It must perform this operation at every time step.
 What we described just now is called an  **update rule** -- a rule saying how a state is to be updated!

-> Update rules along with states enables a graph to model systems which evolve over time, a.k.a dynamical systems!
+> Update rules along along with the states enables a graph to model systems which evolve over time, a.k.a dynamical systems!

 Here is how we picture the directed graph and the update rule that models a flashing bulb: